Andaman Kadhali: Production

 Andaman Kadhali was the first Tamil film to be shot in Andaman Islands.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

-Release
+Release and reception

-Andaman Kadhali was initially scheduled to release on 10 November 1977 (Diwali day), but delayed to 26 January 1978 (Republic Day) to avoid competition with another Ganesan film, Annan Oru Koyil.
-The film was a success.
+Andaman Kadhali was initially scheduled to release on 10 November 1977 (Diwali day), but delayed to 26 January 1978 (Republic Day) to avoid competition with another Ganesan film, Annan Oru Koyil, and emerged a success.
+Ananda Vikatan rated the film 55 out of 100.